himmAllRight/himmAllRight-source/content/post/org-babel-setup.md

 ```

 That's it.
 Assuming the `config.org` is complete, emacs should now
-load up using the code snippets from *it*, instead of needing to have
+initialize using the code snippets from *it*.
+While these are the only
-everything in the `.emacs` file.
-These are the only two lines
-needed.
-However, do note that emacs will still write the
+two *required* lines, do note that emacs will still write the
 `#'custom-set-variables` to the bottom of the `.emacs` file.
 That's
 fine.
 If anything, it makes it easier to source control the *actual*
-configuration file, since emacs isn't constantly adding to it.
+configuration file, since emacs isn't constantly adding to it,
+changing the diff.

 ## What I like